 Listening to Romney, I think to myself that he looks and sounds like a fool.
 But that's just an illusion of image.
 He's an ineffective public speaker, and maybe he has trouble keeping his categories straight.
 You have to lie to the right people at the right time, or you'll get your wires crossed.
 Who knows what he tells his supporters in private?
 When your whole modus operandi in business is to deceive everyone--your investors, your buyout targets, and everyone whom you come into contact with, who wants to believe you're honest and fair and above-board--with a straight face, lying may become so familiar, that you literally forget where you've left it.
 The truth, that is.

 Hopefully, America will reject Romney the Corporate Raider.
 But I've said it many times before: Americans are stupid.
-Or maybe their credulity is so deep they can't help wanting to believe that people can be so evil that they will lie about anything to get ahead.
+Or maybe their credulity is so deep they can't help believing that people can be so evil that they will lie about anything to get ahead.
 The desire to believe--it's a religious tendency.
 But Romney's no saint.
 He's the wolf in sheep's clothing.